Our FAQ Page

 4. I’m a librarian at a college.
 How can we gain access to the PlannersWeb?

-Our library rate for colleges and universities is $95/year, giving you full access to our site, including all our archives.
+Our library rate for colleges and universities is $115/year, giving you full access to our site, including all our archives.
 We can enter a range of IP addresses, allowing faculty and students access.
 Please phone us at: 802-864-9083 or email us at: pcjoffice@gmail.com so we can get the information we’ll need to set up your account.

 5. Can we print out and distribute Planning Commissioners Journal articles that we download, or new content that will be available on the PlannersWeb?
+What are your copyright policies?

 If it’s for use by other PlannersWeb members, the answer is “yes.”
 For example, you’ve signed up for our Basic10 membership, and included your seven planning commissioners and three staff.
 There’s a particular Planning Commissioners Journal article you spotted on our site that you’d like them to take a look at — but you don’t want them to have to go to the trouble of tracking it down on our site.
 Certainly, you’re free to print it out for them, or to email them the pdf of the article.